 In addition, registration (and later deletion) of the lien in the land register will trigger land register fees.
 A land charge or mortgage can either be certificated (i.e. a certificate will be issued by which the right can be assigned outside the land register by transfer of the certificate) or uncertificated (in which case it can only be transferred by registration of the new creditor in the land register).
 Many banks prefer a certified lien because it allows quicker transfer and gives more flexibility.
 However, issuance of the certificate results in additional costs.

 There are no property or transfer taxes payable in relation to the creation of security over real property.

 Is it possible to create a trust structure for mortgage security over real estate?

 Yes.
 Where there are multiple beneficiaries of security, it is common to use a security trustee to hold the security on trust for the beneficiaries, which may include a syndicate of lenders.
-Under a trust structure, the trustee will hold the mortgage and beneficiaries of the security can change without any changes being required to the mortgage documentation.
+Under a trust structure, the trustee will hold the mortgage or land charge, as the case may be, and beneficiaries of the security can change without any changes being required to the mortgage/land charge documentation.

 What is the main legislation relating to commercial real estate ownership?

-Interests in land: German Civil Code (BGB), which governs all legal aspects of owning, purchasing, selling and transferring ownership of a property.
+Interests in land: German Civil Code (Buergerliches Gesetzbuch, BGB), which governs all legal aspects of owning, purchasing, selling and transferring ownership of a property.

-Land Registration: The Land Register Ordinance (GBO) sets out the main legislation for registration of land interests as well as for encumbrances in Germany.
+Land register: The Land Register Ordinance (Grundbuchordnung, GBO) sets out the main legislation for registration of land interests as well as for encumbrances in Germany.